alejandrofmes/peso/README.md

-# Web-Based Employment Platform for PESO with Predictive Analytics
+# Web-Based Employment Platform (Academic Project)
 > **A  web-based employment platform designed to provide scalable and centralized platforn for PESO Offices to aid in managing applicant and employer data.
 It included employer job posting,